pliang279/awesome-multimodal-ml/README.md

 Sight and Sound, CVPR 2019, CVPR 2018

+Visually Grounded Interaction and Language, NeurIPS 2018

+Interpretability and Robustness in Audio, Speech, and Language, NeurIPS 2018

 Workshop on Shortcomings in Vision and Language, ECCV 2018

 Multimodal Learning and Applications Workshop, ECCV 2018